otma2677/otma2677/README.md

 ___

 - Badges all comes from https://shields.io
-- Tools & Languages all comes from https://icons8.com
+- Tools & Languages icons all comes from https://icons8.com